Top 12 Best Time Tracking Apps for Freelancers

 2 – Harvest

-Harvest is perfect for freelancing professionals who need a simple way of billing their hours and tracking their expenditure.
+Harvest offers time tracking apps that are perfect for freelance professionals who need a simple way of billing their hours and tracking their expenditures.

 Harvest has built-in invoicing support which means it is possible to create invoices from your timesheets using an automated process.
 You could also create an invoice manually from scratch.